 - A. Basis of Presentation-the accompanying financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America ("GAAP").
 The Company is an investment company and follows accounting and reporting guidance of the Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) Topic 946-"Financial Services-Investment Companies."
-In the opinion of management, all adjustments, which are of a normal recurring nature, considered necessary for the fair statement of the consolidated financial statements for the periods presented, have been included. - B. Consolidation-As provided under Regulation S-X and ASC Topic 946 "Financial Services Investment Companies", the Company will generally not consolidate its investment in a company other than a wholly-owned investment company or controlled operating company whose business consists of providing services to the Company.
-Accordingly, the Company consolidated the accounts of the Company's wholly-owned subsidiaries, Kayne Anderson BDC Financing, LLC, ("KABDCF") and KABDC Corp, LLC, in its consolidated financial statements.
-All significant intercompany balances and transactions have been eliminated in consolidation. - C. Use of Estimates-the preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amount of assets and liabilities and disclosure of contingent assets and liabilities as of the date of the financial statements and the reported amounts of income and expenses during the period.
+In the opinion of management, all adjustments, which are of a normal recurring nature, considered necessary for the fair statement of the financial statements for the periods presented, have been included. - B. Consolidation-As provided under Regulation S-X and ASC Topic 946 "Financial Services Investment Companies", the Company will generally not consolidate its investment in a company other than a wholly-owned investment company or controlled operating company whose business consists of providing services to the Company.
+Accordingly, the Company consolidated the accounts of KDL Corp, LLC in its consolidated financial statements.
+As of December 31, 2022, KDL Corp, LLC held no investments. - C. Use of Estimates-the preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amount of assets and liabilities and disclosure of contingent assets and liabilities as of the date of the financial statements and the reported amounts of income and expenses during the period.
 Actual results could differ materially from those estimates. - D. Cash and Cash Equivalents-cash and cash equivalents include short-term, liquid investments with an original maturity of three months or less and include money market fund accounts. - E. Investment Valuation, Fair Value-the Company conducts the valuation of its investments consistent with GAAP and the 1940 Act.
 The Company's investments will be valued no less frequently than quarterly, in accordance with the terms of Topic 820 of the Financial Accounting Standards Board's Accounting Standards Codification, Fair Value Measurement and Disclosures ("ASC 820").